mas16/iterative_iqr/readme.md

 ## Conventional IQR Analysis

 The data are first modeled using linear regression.
-Differences between the observed and modeled are calculated and ranked by percentile.
+Differences between the observed and modeled data are calculated and ranked by percentile.

-The IQR is defined as the difference between upper and lower quartiles (75th and 25th percentile, respectively) Outliers are defined as the foloowing:
+The IQR is defined as the difference between upper and lower quartiles (75th and 25th percentile, respectively)

+Outliers are defined as the following:

 * Data points below the 25th percentile - 1.5IQR
 * Data points above the 75th percentile + 1.5IQR